-Following time to give full consideration to feedback from staff and representatives from NCVO’s recognised union, Unite, final decisions on the new structure of NCVO are expected in mid-March.
+Proposals for the restructure are subject to a 30-day consultation with staff and representatives from NCVO’s recognised union Unite.
+Final decisions on the new structure of NCVO are expected in December.

 For further information, please contact Chloe Stables: 07507 558 597 or firstname.lastname@example.org.